McAfee software creator jailed in Spain, sources say | Law-Order

 McAfee software creator jailed in Spain, sources say

-John McAfee, an anti-virus software creator indicted for fraud in the United States, was in jail on Tuesday pending extradition procedures after being arrested in Barcelona airport at the weekend, sources said.
+John McAfee, an anti-virus software creator indicted for fraud in the United States, was in a Spanish jail on Tuesday pending extradition procedures after being arrested in Barcelona airport at the weekend, sources said.

 The McAfee software founder was detained on Saturday when about to board a flight to Istanbul with a British passport, a Spanish police source said.
 A judicial source said McAfee was then presented to a high court judge through a video call and sent to prison without bail where he will await the extradition process.